 Through our partnership with national nutrition programs and government food programs, we're able to provide meal boxes for seniors in need and extra food for families living on a low-income, We can help people get enrolled in SNAP, and conduct interactive cooking classes that teach families to shop and cook nutritious meals on a budget.

 Is a federally funded program that provides extra food for seniors living on a low-income.
 Monthly food distributions are held at participating sites throughout Southern Colorado, serving thousands of our neighbors in need.

 Is a federally funded program that provides food for low-income individuals, families, and seniors.
 Monthly food distributions are held at participating sites throughout Southern Colorado, serving thousands of our neighbors in need.

 Is a monthly allocation of dollars for individuals and families who need help getting enough food.
 Each month, money for food is loaded onto an EBT card, which works like a debit card.
 You can use this card to buy nutritious food at grocery stores and other food retailers.

 Eating healthy on a limited budget is a hard thing to do, and many of us don’t know how to do it.
 Our Cooking Matters program is a six-week course that teaches low-income families how to shop for and create healthy, affordable meals.

 Though you might not think twice about where your next meal comes from, thousands of your neighbors do.
 No matter how different we may seem, we want the same things for ourselves and our loved ones: to be safe, nourished, and given the opportunity to achieve our potential.
 When you give, you fill a critical need.

-Provides six filling and nutritious meals to families in need.
+Provides five filling and nutritious meals to families in need.